 Focusing on the authentic means concentrating on the essential.
 The scope is large, from traditional to the lesser known hamburger place that is a valid destination too.

 Typically, European guests also crave at times fro a good espresso coffee in Tokyo.
 I turn this crave into a local experience logged onto the superior textures of the ordinary good life here.

 Planning starts with dialogue, inviting you to evoke what Japan inspires you, how Japan speaks to you and the style of travel you favor first.
 My task is to build around your wishes.
 I do the planning and the leading, including remote concierge like guiding and support as needed.
-Implementation is performed through an expert local travel agency.
+Implementation is performed through an expert local travel agency when requested.
 I am confident you will love the experience even for one day.

 My expert territories start with Tokyo inner city, but also the wonderful Western green and huge countryside of the capital city that allow to disengage from the urban grind for a day of discovery.
 I am very much into gastronomy and the sharing of destinations up and low scale that are authentically favored by locals, not by guidebooks.
 Comfort, relaxation and access to beauty are essential ingredients to make your days in Japan unforgetable.
 I seriously take these into account when designing your days.

 With Tokyo as a base for day trips, I recommend the Western green and mountainous part of the city, the ocean side around Kamakura and beyond, the Suruga bay for fish galore with mount Fuji in the background down to Shizuoka.
 See, mountains, countryside wrapped in enchanting settings and delicious food can all be experienced with the comfort of being back in central Tokyo at a convenient hour.